 - Stress level of concrete

-Methodology of Ultrasonic Pulse velocity tests
+Ultrasonic Pulse velocity test procedure

 Piezoelectric and magneto strictive types of transducers are suitable for use with the UPV test.
 Additionally, its frequency range should be between 20 and 150 kHz.
 The electronic timing device monitors time with an accuracy of 0.1 microseconds.